ikunetwork/WhitePaper/README.md

 **NOTE: SHOULD WE DELETE THE LIST AND JUST KEEP THE FLOW CHART?
 THE FLOW CHART SHOULD BE CONDENSED TO MAXIMUM 5 BUBBLES**

 ### The IKU Reserve
 The IN will maintain all funds raised from the token sale, along with IKU as necessary for incentivizing VR peer review, liquidity and community bounties in both software and medicine.
-All foundation transactions and bounties will be public, enabling anyone to see its balance sheet in real time. [we cannot hold this as custody - we could keep it in an ethereum multisig w a certain threshold of votes to unlock it - does OZ have a multisig contract we can use?] -BRUNO
+All foundation transactions and bounties will be public, enabling anyone to see its balance sheet in real time.
+The funds will be stored in an Ethereum MultiSigWallet (https://github.com/Gnosis/MultiSigWallet) which is built on top of ConsenSys Ethereum MultiSigWallet (https://github.com/ConsenSys/MultiSigWallet).

 ### Future Development